-There are some things to remember while buying rifle scope:
+Things to remember while buying a rifle scope:

 Magnification is the most important part as it magnifies the object to the naked vision.
 It is represented by the first numbers of a riflescope.
 If your scope is 5-12×42, here the first two numbers i.e. 5-12 are the magnification power of a riflescope and these magnification settings which can also be changed and adjusted.
 This is basically known as variable scope.
 The fixed scope is also available in which the magnification setting cannot be adjusted.

 It is very important for light transmission.
 To see the object bright and clear, the lens coating should be good.
 To reduce the loss of light caused by reflection is the main goal of an optical coating.
 The more and better quality coating results in the best light transmission.
 There are four types of coating available i.e. coated (single-layer coating), fully coated (single layer on each side of the lens), multicoated (multiple layers of coating on at least one of the lens) and fully multicoated (multiple layers have been there on every lens).